stfc/PSyclone/doc/developer_guide/psykal.rst

 ==========================================

 The PSy-layer of a single algorithm file is represented by the **PSy** class.
-The PSy class has an **Invokes** object which contain one or more **Invoke** instances (one for each invoke in the algorithm layer).
+The PSy class has an **Invokes** object which contains one or more **Invoke** instances (one for each ``invoke`` in the algorithm layer).
-Each **Invoke** has an **InvokeSchedule** object with the PSyIR tree that describes the PSy layer invoke subroutine.
+Each **Invoke** has an **InvokeSchedule** object which is the PSyIR tree that describes the corresponding PSy-layer subroutine.
 This subroutine is called by the Algorithm layer and itself calls one or more kernels and/or implements any required Built-in operations.

-All this classes can be specialised in each PSyclone API to support the specific features of the APIs.
-The class diagram for the above base classes is shown below using the dynamo0.3 API as an illustration.
+All these classes can be specialised in each PSyclone API to support the specific features of a particular API.
+The class diagram for the above base classes is shown below using the LFRic API as an illustration.
 This class diagram was generated from the source code with pyreverse and edited with inkscape.

 .. image:: dynamo0p3_topclasses.png